 How embarrasing.
 You’d think I’d be qualified to write my own bio.

-Anyway, because I’m (almost) always wrong, my hobbies include:
+Because I’m (almost) always a little bit wrong, my hobbies include:

 - Soliciting negative feedback